gusmacaulay/mentat/urbot/README.md

 > :gato &add [<bot-name> [<desk> <thread-file>] !>([<bot-view> <bot-type> <model> <auth> <timeout> <tokens>])]
 ```

+Models may be specified as either public or private.
+* %public models respond to anyone, %private models only respond to the ship on which they're running.

+Valid model types are `%text-generation`, `%image-generation`, and `%conversation`

 timeout and tokens are optional values, if you are not using them simply use ~
 * specify timeout, in seconds, as `[%timeout @ud] or ~  (default is 60s)
 * specify tokens (maximum output tokens) as `[%tokens @ud] or ~ (default is the model's default)

-%public models respond to anyone, %private models only respond to the ship on which they're running.

 Examples (assuming the laurel.hoon thread file is in a desk called laurel)
 ```